Creative and Fun Bowling Fundraiser Ideas

 4. Silent auction or raffle at the lanes

 While attendees are bowling, host a small raffle or silent auction with donated prizes.
 It's an easy way to increase fundraising revenue without complicating the event.
+Guests bid from their phones between frames using mobile bidding for charity auctions.
+No paper bid sheets and no checkout lines.
 How to run a raffle fundraiser for formats.
 Charity auction software for silent auctions.

 5. Corporate lane sponsorships